Join CityClub Today to Receive:

 Buying ‘off-plan’ is becoming increasingly popular amongst investors.
 Some investors would see buying off-plan as risky, as they would be buying a property before they have seen it.
 Others are catching on to the many benefits that buying off-plan brings.
 Especially as the government is pushing for more new-builds to cater to the increasing demand, buying off-plan is becoming more relevant.

 Buying off-plan means you are investing in the property before it has been built.
 Or, in many cases, buying before construction has begun.
 This means buyers will usually only have the floor plans, specifications, and sometimes the CGI’s to go off.
 While it may sound risky, buying off-plan can be extremely advantageous.
-If you are thinking of investing in off-plan property, here is everything you need to know:

 The first thing to know about buying off-plan, and the main reason for its popularity, is the fact that it is a much cheaper way to buy.
 When you buy a property during the planning stages, the value is likely to go up by the time of completion.
 This means the potential for capital appreciation is much higher than that of a completed property.